 Reality.
 High levels of income inequality characterize the entire U.S. economy, and income inequality is growing wider each year.
 However, income distribution within San Benito County is relatively equitable compared to the neighboring counties and California in general.
-Approximately 53 percent of San Benito County households earn middle-class incomes, which is much higher than Santa Clara County (37 percent) or Monterey County (49 percent) or 45 percent of all California households.
+Approximately 53 percent of San Benito County households earn middle-class incomes, which is much higher than Santa Clara County (37 percent) or Monterey County (49 percent), or 45 percent of all California households.

-Poverty remains an issue with 26 percent of San Benito County households earning less than \$50,000 per year.
-While San Benito County has many low-wage workers, it outperforms the entire State of California where 33 percent of households that earn less than \$50,000.7
+Poverty remains an issue, with 26 percent of San Benito County households earning less than \$50,000 per year.
+While San Benito County has many low-wage workers, it outperforms the entire State of California where 33 percent of households earn less than \$50,000.

-Perception 3: Attracting global technology companies will reduce traffic congestion issues by providing opportunities for workers to not commute
+Perception 3: Attracting global technology companies will keep local workers from commuting out of County, which will reduce traffic congestion